team-hopkins/percepteye/README.md

 # PerceptEye - Semantic Router

+YCP2025@hacks

-An intelligent routing middleware API that uses OpenRouter with Gemini to analyze video and audio frames and route requests to the appropriate feature API.
+An intelligent routing middleware API that uses Google Gemini to analyze video and audio frames and route requests to the appropriate feature API.

 ## System Architecture